-Zofia Grocholski receives a medal and a certificate from the Israeli Ambassador to Poland, Zvi Rav-Ner.
-Next to her is Sally Frishberg, who pressed for Mr. Grocholski's acknowledgment as Righteous Among the Nations.
-Photo courtesy of Yad Vashem
+Zofia Grocholski, one of Stashek Grocholski's daughters, receives a medal and a certificate from the Israeli ambassador to Poland, Zvi Rav-Ner.
+Next to her is Sally Frishberg, who pressed for the recognition of Mr. Grocholski as Righteous Among the Nations.
+Credit: Courtesy of Yad Vashem.

-Sally ENGELBERG Frishberg was born in 1934 in Urzejowice Poland, a small rural village near the town of Przeworsk in Polish Galicia.
-While most Polish Jews lived in cities and towns with large Jewish populations, Urzejowice where Sally spent her pre-war childhood had very few Jews.
-Indeed she remembers that they were the only Jewish family.
+Sally Engelberg Frishberg was born in 1934 in Urzejowice, Poland, a small rural village near the town of Przeworsk in Polish Galicia.
+While most Polish Jews lived in cities and towns with large Jewish populations, Urzejowice, where Sally spent her pre-war childhood, had very few Jews.
+Indeed, Sally remembers that she and her relatives were the only Jewish family in the village.
 She spoke Polish with her Polish playmates and Yiddish with her parents.

-While Jews in interwar Poland worried about growing antisemitism marked by economic boycotts, attacks on Jewish students in the universities, and widespread violence in many towns, nonetheless in day to day life Jews and Poles lived side by side, maintained personal contacts and even warm neighborly relations.
-For example, Sally’s mother’s family had extended a helping hand to a young Polish boy, Staszek Grocholski, when he and his siblings were suddenly orphaned.
-While relatives took in the younger children Staszek and his older sister were left to fend for themselves.
-Sally’s grandparents, Staszek’s Jewish neighbors, became surrogate guardians, helping him with food and clothing, checking that he went to church.
+Although Jews in interwar Poland worried about growing antisemitism—marked by economic boycotts, attacks on Jewish students in the universities, and widespread violence in many towns—in day-to-day life, Jews and Poles lived side by side.
+They maintained personal contacts and even warm neighborly relations.
+For example, Sally’s mother’s family had extended a helping hand to a young Polish boy, Stashek Grocholski, when he and his siblings were suddenly orphaned.
+While relatives took in the younger children, Stashek and his older sister were left to fend for themselves.
+Sally’s grandparents, Stashek’s neighbors, became surrogate guardians, helping him with food and clothing, checking that he went to church.
 He would not forget what these Jews had done for him.
-Sally and her family survived the Holocaust because for two years, Staszek agreed to hide 15 Jews in his family’s attic including Sally’s parents, her sisters and, eventually, her uncle’s family as well.
-Four later died but 11 survived until the liberation.
+Sally and her family survived the Holocaust because, for two years, Stashek agreed to hide 15 Jews in his family’s attic—Sally, her parents and sisters, an uncle’s family, and, eventually, four more uncles as well.
+Four members of the family died, but 11 lived to see the liberation.

-In August 1942 the Germans ordered the Jews of Urzejowice to report for deportation.
-Sally’s grandfather, who like many other elderly Jews, had remembered the “civilized” Germans of the First World War, duly reported and was shot in a mass grave.
-Sally’s father, on the other hand, led the family into the surrounding countryside where for some months they hid in the fields.
-During this time Staszek Grocholski searched for the Engelberg family and found them.
-As the weather got colder and staying outside became impossible, Sally’s parents asked Staszek if he would be willing to shelter the family in his house.
-Staszek’s wife was afraid and refused.
-But promises of a fur coat and ample financial support, finally helped change her mind.
+In August 1942, the Germans ordered the Jews of Urzejowice to report for deportation.
+Sally’s grandfather, who, like many other elderly Jews, remembered the “civilized” Germans of the First World War, duly reported and was shot in a mass grave.
+Sally’s father, on the other hand, led the family into the surrounding countryside, where for some months they hid in the fields.
+During this time, Stashek Grocholski searched for the Engelberg family and eventually found them.
+As the weather got colder and staying outside became impossible, Sally’s parents asked Stashek if he would be willing to shelter the family in his house.
+Stashek’s wife was afraid and refused.
+But promises of a fur coat and ample financial support finally helped change her mind.

-Even in normal circumstances, for a poor family to take in 11 people into a modest home, feed them, empty their chamber pots, and attend to their various needs is an enormous burden.
-To do so for two years is even more difficult.
-To hide these people in the conditions of wartime Poland was to risk death at every turn.
-The German authorities threatened Poles who helped Jews with the death penalty and we know of at least 750 Poles who were executed for helping Jews.
-There were frequent searches of Polish homes for hidden weapons and food.
-Because of the body heat given off by the Jews in the Grocholski’s attic, their roof was free of snow, a fact noted by an observant neighbor who luckily did not turn the family in.
+For a poor family in a modest home to take in 11 people, feed them, empty their chamber pots, and attend to their various needs—for no less than two years—would have been an enormous burden under the best of circumstances.
+But to do so in wartime Poland was to risk death at every turn.
+The German authorities threatened Poles who helped Jews with the death penalty, and we know of at least 750 Poles who were executed for that very reason.
+Polish homes were frequently searched for hidden weapons and food.
+Because of the body heat released by the Jews hiding in the Grocholskis’ attic, their roof was free of snow, a fact noted by an observant neighbor who luckily did not turn the family in.

-The struggle to survive was very difficult, especially in the countryside and in small villages where everyone knew everyone else , where Polish peasants feared collective punishment if a family in the village hid a Jew and where murdering or denouncing Jews was seen as acceptable behavior, including members of the Polish underground.
+The struggle to survive was very difficult, especially in the countryside and in small villages where everyone knew everyone else, where Polish peasants feared collective punishment if a family in the village hid a Jew, and where murdering or denouncing Jews was seen as acceptable behavior, including by members of the Polish underground.

-How were the Grocholski’s going to procure food and water for 11 people, empty waste buckets, deflect the curiosity of prying neighbors?
-In fact the couple tried to hide what they were doing from their own children!
-The relentless danger and emotional pressure sent Mrs Grocholski to the edge of a complete psychological breakdown: she reached the point where she openly mused about poisoning the family.
-On more than one occasion Staszek told the hidden Jews that they would have to leave.
-But somehow the fragile link between the Grocholski’s and the Engelbergs did not snap.
-Yes, even in the best of cases the relations between rescued and rescuers were complex and fraught and it was not unknown for rescuers to suddenly betray their charges or send them off to certain death.
+How did the Grocholskis procure food and water for all those additional people, empty waste buckets, deflect the curiosity of prying neighbors?
+Stashek and his wife even tried to hide what they were doing from their own children!
+The relentless danger and emotional pressure sent Mrs. Grocholski to the edge of a psychological breakdown: she reached the point where she openly mused about poisoning the family.
+On more than one occasion, Stashek told the hiding Jews that they would have to leave.
+But somehow the fragile link between the Grocholskis and the Engelbergs did not snap.
+Yes, even in the best of cases, the relations between the rescued and their rescuers were complex and fraught.
+It was not unheard of for rescuers to suddenly betray their charges and send them off to certain death.

-When the liberation came Staszek implored the Engelbergs, who in those first days could barely walk, never to reveal who had hidden them.
+When the liberation came, Stashek implored the Engelbergs, who in those first days could barely walk, never to reveal who had hidden them.
 This plea speaks volumes about Polish attitudes towards those who risked their lives to help save Jews.

-Sally and her family reached the United States in 1947, thanks to the efforts Sally’s two uncles who had reached America before the war.
-Sally married, raised a family and became a respected high school teacher in Brooklyn.
-In 1988 Sally’s niece, filmmaker Debbie Goldstein released Voices from the Attic which described the trip that she and her aunt took to Poland to revisit the hiding place.
-Over the years Sally Frishberg kept trying to get Yad Vashem to recognize the Grocholskis as righteous gentiles.
-Eventually in 2012, in a ceremony in Poland, long after Staszek himself had passed away, Yad Vashem conferred this recognition on Grocholski’s widow and her children.
+Sally and her family reached the United States in 1947, thanks to the efforts of two of Sally’s uncles who had immigrated to America before the war.
+Sally married, raised a family, and became a respected high school teacher in Brooklyn.
+In 1988, Sally’s niece, filmmaker Debbie Goodstein, released Voices from the Attic, a documentary that captured the trip that she and her aunt Sally took to Poland to revisit the family’s wartime hiding place.

 Additional readings and information